homebridge/homebridge-config-ui-x/README.md

 ![Status](screenshots/homebridge-config-ui-x-status.png)

-This is a fork of the work originally done by [mkellsy/homebridge-config-ui](https://github.com/mkellsy/homebridge-config-ui) and provides the following improvements:
+This is a fork of the work originally done by [mkellsy/homebridge-config-ui](https://github.com/mkellsy/homebridge-config-ui) and provides the following improvements and more:

 * Plugin discovery is improved with support added multiple plugin locations
 * Log display performance improved, now using web sockets to display logs in real time
 * Added option to display logs from journalctl
+* Passwords are no longer stored in plain text
 * Refactored code with ES6
+* Rebuilt user interface using Angular 5

-# Installation Instructions
+## Installation Instructions

 ```
-npm install -g homebridge-config-ui-x
+npm install -g --unsafe-perm homebridge-config-ui-x
 ```

-### Configuration
+## Configuration

 Add this to your homebridge `config.json` file